damir-sijakovic/sympa/README.md

 ![Logo](logo.png)

-Sympa is my project built with **Symfony PHP 6.4** and **Bootstrap 5.3**, featuring a dynamic webpage that includes a blog and an dashboard.
+Sympa is my hobby project built with **Symfony PHP 6.4** and **Bootstrap 5.3**, featuring a dynamic webpage that includes a blog, webshop and an dashboard.

 ## Install